Facts about Pool Heating

 If we don’t heat our pool, how much swimming season can we expect?

-During those months when the average mean temperature in your area is high enough to heat your pool water to a minimum 75 degrees F – and hold it there – you will be able to boost this temperature to 78 degrees F or more if you use a good pool cover and keep it on your pool when the pool is not in use.
+During those months when the average mean temperature in your area is high enough to heat your pool water to a minimum 75 degrees F – and hold it there – you will be able to boost this temperature to 78 degrees F or more if you use a good Solar cover and keep it on your pool when the pool is not in use.

 Pools that are not covered can lose 4 degrees F to 5 degrees F overnight in most parts of the country.
 With a cover, you can reduce that heat loss by 50% or more.
 So without a heater you should be able to use your pool in the afternoons and early evenings in the warmest part of the season.